 If you have chosen the Composition Major (regardless of whether it is your first or second choice), you must submit 3-6 original scores to the School of Music and upload the corresponding audio recordings to our software system.

-Audio recordings of your scores need to be uploaded to UBC's CLAS software.
+Audio recordings of your scores need to be uploaded to UBC's CLAS software by March 1, 2019.
 Once the supplementary application deadline (Jan 22) has passed, applicants who have chosen Composition as their intended major will receive instructions on how to upload their audio recordings.
 Contact Katherine Evans with any questions.

 Lessons: The performance requirement is eight (8) credits of piano plus either: an additional four (4) credits of piano; or, an additional four (4) credits of another instrument(s) on which the student has prior experience.